Crossed modular categories and the Verlinde formula for twisted conformal blocks: -crossed modular functors

-We can now state the following result which relates the ranks of the vector bundles defining a modular functor at special $\Gamma$-covers to certain multiplicity spaces: \begin{theorem} Let us continue to use the set-up and all the notation from the above discussion.
+Recall from Equation (\ref{eq:defomegaab}) that in any $\Gamma$-crossed weakly fusion category, given $a,b\in \Gamma$, we can define the objects $\Omega_{a,b}:=\bigoplus\limits_{A\in P_a}A\otimes b(A^*)\in \Ccal_{[a,b]}.$ We can now state the following result which relates the ranks of the vector bundles defining a modular functor at special $\Gamma$-covers to certain multiplicity spaces: \begin{theorem} Let us continue to use the set-up and all the notation from the discussion following Remark \ref{rk:specialcovers}.
 Suppose that we have a $\Ccal$-extended $\Gamma$-crossed modular functor (in arbitrary genus) of additive central charge $c$.
 Then the structure of $\Gamma$-crossed weakly ribbon category on $\Ccal$ is such that we have the following relationship between the vector bundles coming from the data of the $\Gamma$-crossed modular functor $\Vcal$ and certain multiplicity spaces in $\Ccal$:

 \end{theorem} \begin{proof} We will use induction on the genus $g$.
 Theorem \ref{thm:modfunmodcat} (Equation \ref{eq:homspaces}) covers the genus 0 case.
 Let us now assume the result up to genus $g-1$.
 To complete the proof we use (Equation \ref{eq:inductionstep} where we take $(a,b)$ to be our current $(a_g,b_g)$).
 Recall first of all that the specialization $\Sp_{f_g}$ preserves the ranks of vector bundles.
 Hence from Equation (\ref{eq:inductionstep}) we conclude that